-Teaching Professor, History of Art
+Teaching Professor, History of Art (On Leave)

 My undergraduate degrees are in history and Italian language and literature from the University of Wisconsin, Madison (1986).
 I received my PhD in art history from the University of Chicago (1995), where I wrote a dissertation on representations of the Levant in late medieval and early Renaissance Venice.
 From 1998 to 2003, I was the Mellon Projects Curator at the University of Chicago's Smart Museum of Art, tasked with building connections between faculty, students, and the work of the museum.
 Among the many exhibitions I co-curated and catalogues I edited at the Smart were The Place of the Antique in Early Modern Europe, The Theatrical Baroque, and Paper Museums: The Reproductive Print in Europe, 1500-1800.

 In 2004, I moved to Baltimore to become a liaison between the Baltimore Museum of Art, the Walters Art Museum, and Johns Hopkins University, and in 2006 I founded the Program in Museums and Society.
 I directed the program until June 2017, raising nearly $1Million in grant funds from the Andrew W. Mellon Foundation.
 My 2007 article "The Ivory Tower and the Crystal Palace," explores relationships between the university and museum.

 I am active in the academic museum community.
 In 2013, I was a panelist at the conference on “Teaching Museums in the 21st Century" at the Hood Museum, Dartmouth College, and in 2014 I participated in a workshop on "Future Careers in Art Museums of the Future" at the annual meeting of the College Art Association.
 I have served as a consultant at Smith College and the University of Massachusetts, Amherst, and have been a field editor for exhibition reviews at caa.reviews.
 I am a book reviewer for several academic journals.